-Now, "the Just shall walk in them," in wisdom's ways, in God's ways.
+Now, "the just shall walk in them,"-in wisdom's ways, in God's ways.
 Who are the just?
 Those that are justified by faith.
-There is nothing can stop them, no. They go on from strength to strength by the righteousness of Jesus Christ; they go on from strength to strength by the renewing of the Holy Ghost; they go on from strength to strength according to what is written, "The Lord will perfect that which concerns you."
+There is nothing can stop them,-no. They go on from strength to strength by the daily sacrifice; they go on from strength to strength by the righteousness of Jesus Christ; they go on from strength to strength by the promise of Jesus Christ; they go on from strength to strength by the renewings of the Holy Ghost; they go on from strength to strength according to what is written, "The Lord will perfect that which concerneth thee."